 Approved Expenditure: an expenditure made on behalf of a candidate by an entity other than the principal campaign committee of the candidate.
-These expenditures require written authorization to another entity before a purchase of more than \$20 may be made on behalf of the candidate.
+These expenditures require that written authorization be given to the donor entity before an expenditure of more than \$20 may be made on behalf of the candidate.
 A suggested form for written authorization is available from the Board.

-Campaign Expenditure: a purchase or payment of money or anything of value made, or an advance of credit incurred, or a donation in-kind received, by a principal campaign committee for the purpose of influencing the nomination or election of a candidate or for the purpose of promoting or defeating a ballot question.
+Campaign Expenditure: a purchase or payment of money or anything of value made, or an advance of credit incurred, or the use of a donation in-kind received, by a principal campaign committee for the purpose of influencing the nomination or election of the candidate.

-Noncampaign Disbursement: a purchase or payment of money or anything of value made, or an advance of credit incurred, or a donation in-kind received, by a principal campaign committee for any of the purposes specified in 10A.01, subd.
-26. See the Guide section called Expenditures for a list of noncampaign disbursements.
+Noncampaign Disbursement: a purchase or payment of money or anything of value made, or an advance of credit incurred, or the use of a donation in-kind received, by a principal campaign committee for any of the purposes specified in 10A.01, subd.
+26. See the Handbook section called Expenditures for a list of noncampaign disbursements.